macimax/WIKI_STEPMANIA/Key-Bindings-and-combinations.md

 Because this is seemingly documented nowhere?

-"-" means held at the same time. "," means one after the other, "/" means OR.
+"-" means held at the same time. "," means one after the other.
+If a setting has more than one combination it will be listed on another line.

 # Universal debugger shortcuts